Akeit0/ILAttributes/README.md

 A collection of attributes for UnityEngine to write functions which can only be expressed by IL.

 ## How to install

+***First put 'corepath.txt' file in the project folder and write its runtime mscorlib.dll path in it***
 ### Package Manager
 1. Open the Package Manager by going to Window > Package Manager.
 2. Click on the "+" button and select "Add package from git URL".